quicwg/multipath/draft-ietf-quic-multipath.md

 - Associated 4-tuple: The tuple (source IP, source port, destination IP, destination port) used by the endhost to send packets over the path.

+- Associated Path Identifier: The Path Identifier used to address the path.
+The endpoint relies on its sequence number to send path control information and specifically acknowledge packets belonging to that path-specific packet number space.

 - Associated Destination Connection ID: The Connection ID used to send packets over the path.

 In Active state, hosts MUST also track the following information:

 - Associated Source Connection ID: The Connection ID used to receive packets over the path.
-The endpoint relies on its sequence number to send path control information and specifically acknowledge packets belonging to that Connection ID-specific packet number space.

 A path in the "Validating" state performs path validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.